 Dr. Kerri Blackburn

 Dr. Blackburn attended the University of South Florida for her undergraduate studies in microbiology and received her veterinary degree for the University of Florida.
 She also completed an internship with Affiliated Veterinary Specialists in Florida.
 Dr. Blackburn has attended multiple CE events, including AVCIM and WVC.
-She is currently seeking certification through the American Board of Veterinary Practitioners.

 Dr. Blackburn has participated in research regarding giardia to better treat and diagnose this infection.
 She is a member of the Sterile Feral team at Animal Medical Hospital – a program dedicated to spaying feral cats in the Charlotte area.
 Dr. Blackburn is a member of AAHA, NCVMA, AVMA, World Vets and in a network of ER vets for disasters in North Carolina.